England World Cup 2022 fixtures: Kick-off times, route to final, and latest injury news for Qatar

 What is the latest injury news?

-James Maddison handed Gareth Southgate an unwelcome injury scare over the weekend when he hobbled off in the 27th minute at the London Stadium on Saturday.
+James Maddison handed Gareth Southgate an unwelcome injury scare when he hobbled off in the 27th minute of Leicester's game against West Ham.

 Yet those concerns were alleviated by the sight of Maddison, who had opened the scoring, reappearing in the dugout at full-time and a positive prognosis from Leicester manager Brendan Rodgers.